stsoiasue/Hawaii_Trip_Planner_-API-/README.md

 # Hawaii Vacation Planning

 I created a Flask api to assist vacationers (to Hawaii) in retrieving climate data.
-I was provided climate measurements from 2010 to 2017 and mesurement station informtion in 2 csv files.
+I was provided climate measurements from 2010 to 2017 and mesurement station information in 2 csv files.

 ## My app was created in the 4 steps below:
 ___